alsiola/pm2-explorer/README.md

 # PM2 Explorer README

 View and interact with currently running PM2 processes within VSCode.
+This extension can be installed from within VSCode by searching for `pm2` in the extensions view, or via the [https://marketplace.visualstudio.com/items?itemName=alex-young.pm2-explorer](Visual Studio Marketplace).

 ## Features

 Adds a PM2 Explorer view that lists current PM2 processes and important details about them.
-The list is currently updated every second, this will soon be configurable.
+The list is continously updated at a configurable interval (default 1000ms).

 Allows interaction with individual running processes: